ITDevLtd/MCVirt/Documentation/Cluster.rst

 It is best to join a blank node (containing a default configuration without any VMs) to a cluster.

-When a machine is connected to a cluster, it receives the permission/network/virtual machine configuration from the node connecting to it.
+When a machine is connected to a cluster, it receives the permission/network/virtual machine configuration from the node connecting to it, and all existing data (VMs, users, permissions etc...) is removed.

 **Note:** Always run the mcvirt cluster add command from the source machine, containing VMs, connecting to a remote node that is blank.